Hunterdon County High School Track Star, Impassioned Artist Jax Carey Dies At 16

 Jax was a skilled member of the high school’s track team and enjoyed participating in the hurdle events.

-A volunteer with the Valley View Chapel in Long Valley, Jax was known for having an incredibly giving heart and soul.
+A volunteer with the Valley View Chapel in Long Valley as well as several nursing homes, Jax was known for having an incredibly giving heart and soul.

 A self-taught musician, Jax was endlessly creative and loved singing, playing piano, and drums.